GUANGZECHEN/impurity_in_QSL/README.md

 # impurity_in_QSL

-this video gives a short summary on 10.1103/PhysRevResearch.2.033466
+this video gives a short summary about 10.1103/PhysRevResearch.2.033466